Re·sil·ience – n. 1. The ability to recover quickly from illness, change, or misfortune; buoyancy.

 Hmph!
 Today I get a big F for FAIL.
 And for FUCKED UP.
 Cos I did.
 Both of them.

-Although the day started well, things began to look bleak during a conversation at work about the person coming into the job I applied for (ie. job I wanted which was more money and would allow me to stay with this organisation for 3-5 years).
+Although the day started well, things began to look bleak during a conversation at work about the person coming into a new senior job in my agency.
 Thankfully the person doesn’t start for a couple of months, but I have six months left on my temporary contract which means we will cross over for some time.
 The new job will include part of mine (long term) and part of someone else’s (plus a bit extra).
 Already I’m wondering how we can divvy up my work – although I know my boss likes me and wants to keep me around and happy.

 Nevertheless, with him away we started discussions about where this person will sit when they arrive etc. That alone was a harsh reminder that things will be changing… which got me to pondering on my own future and the fact that (sometime in the next six months) I will need to find and secure a new job.
 I do have one elsewhere to go back to – but have no desire to do so (ie. I would rather gnaw my arm off than return there).